Managing ScienceLogic Libraries

 • manifest.txt.
 This text file includes the Python package name and version (as specified in the name.txt and version.txt files), followed by a list of additional supporting files that must be deployed to the internal package repository to use the library.
 For example, if the library is dependent on another package, that other package must be listed in the manifest file.

-• The package name of the library must be the first entry in the manifest file.
+• The ScienceLogic library and the Python package must have the same name, and this name must be the first entry in the manifest file.

 • Wheel (.whl) file.
 This is a standard wheel file that you create.
 See Python documentation for more information about creating wheel files.
-Wheel files must be Python 2 or Python 2/3 compatible and must be created in Red Hat Enterprise Linux or a similar operating system.
-You may include multiple wheel files in the py_package.
+Wheel files must be compatible with the version of Python used in the library.
+Wheel files must be able to work in Red Hat Enterprise Linux or a similar operating system, but they do not need to be created in Red Hat.

 The tar command requires that you include all of the files, but not the current working directory.
 If you include the current working directory, then the import feature cannot find the root files.
 For the best results, use the following command: